-However, all clicks do have a potential for leading you to conversions.
+However, all clicks do have the potential for leading you to conversions.
 That’s the reason why clicks are so important.

-Here, it is also important to brief you about Click-through Rate (CTR).
+Here, it is also important to brief you about the Click-through Rate (CTR).

-CTR is used to measure the percentage of people who go on to click your ad from the total impressions.
+CTR is used to measure the percentage of people who click your ad from the total impressions.

 For instance, if you had 10000 impressions out of which 100 clicks were generated, then the CTR would be 1%.

-For having a good CTR, it is important to concentrate on the ad creative.
+For having a good CTR, it is important to concentrate on ad creativity.

 So, the “ad looks” plays a big role in determining whether a user clicks on your ad or not.

 That said, display ads have an average CTR of about 0.6%.

 For Google or Bing Ads, a CTR of 2% is considered pretty well.